solana-foundation/developer-content/docs/intro/quick-start.md

 [Mint](https://github.com/solana-labs/solana-program-library/blob/b1c44c171bc95e6ee74af12365cb9cbab68be76c/token/program/src/state.rs#L18-L32)
 data type defined in the Token Extensions program source code.

-- address: The Mint account's address
+- `address` - The Mint account's address
-- mintAuthority: The authority allowed to mint new tokens
+- `mintAuthority` - The authority allowed to mint new tokens
-- supply: The total supply of tokens
+- `supply` - The total supply of tokens
-- decimals: The number of decimal places for the token
+- `decimals` - The number of decimal places for the token
-- isInitialized: Whether the Mint data has been initialized
+- `isInitialized` - Whether the Mint data has been initialized
-- freezeAuthority: The authority allowed to freeze token accounts
+- `freezeAuthority` - The authority allowed to freeze token accounts
-- tlvData: Additional data for Token Extensions (requires further deserialization)
+- `tlvData` - Additional data for Token Extensions (requires further deserialization)

 You can view the fully deserialized